Yambaó: Plot

 The story takes place in Cuba in 1850, in the era of the Atlantic slave trade.
 In a sugar cane plantation, Captain Jorge (Ramón Gay) and his wife, Beatriz (Rosa Elena Durgel) live happily and are expecting a child.
 Their slaves live at quiet peace with them but are not above being punished for their disobedience.
 One night, as the full moon appears, the sound of drums rises in the air.
-Yambao (Ninón Sevilla), the granddaughter of a witch supposedly murdered 15 years ago named Caridad (Fedora Capdevila), has reappeared.
+Yambaó (Ninón Sevilla), the granddaughter of a witch named Caridad (Fedora Capdevila) supposedly murdered 15 years ago, has reappeared.
 The plantation slaves are superstitious and fear her, believing she will place curses on them as her grandmother supposedly did.
-Yambao's arrival coincides with a new outbreak of black vomit that had not occurred on the plantation for decades, and is now attributed to her using black magic.
-Though Yambao isn't really evil, Caridad constantly pressures her to take revenge on the plantation.
+Yambaó's arrival coincides with a new outbreak of black vomit that had not occurred on the plantation for decades, and is now attributed to her using black magic.
+Though Yambaó is not really evil, Caridad constantly pressures her to take revenge on the plantation.

-Jorge, who normally stays out of the traditions and customs of his slaves, discovers that they want to sacrifice Yambao and intervenes.
-Yambao swears eternal gratitude for the gesture but also starts to fall for him.
+Jorge, who normally stays out of the traditions and customs of his slaves, discovers that they want to sacrifice Yambaó and intervenes.
+Yambaó swears eternal gratitude for the gesture but also starts to fall for him.
 Caridad sees this as an opportunity and weaves it into her plan for revenge.
-Yambao decides to perform a magic ritual of Santeria over Jorge to make him love her.
+Yambaó decides to perform a magic ritual of Santeria over Jorge to make him love her.
 Her magic spell coincides with Jorge contracting the disease and falling ill.
 The only medical doctors in the area are themselves ill and cannot come to treat Jorge's critical condition.
-Yambao offers to cure him in gratitude for saving her life and is permitted to try despite some initial protest from his slaves.
-The prolonged contact with Jorge cements Yambao's feelings for him and is reciprocated when he recovers, which leads her to believe her love spell worked.
+Yambaó offers to cure him in gratitude for saving her life and is permitted to try despite some initial protest from his slaves.
+The prolonged contact with Jorge cements Yambaó's feelings for him and is reciprocated when he recovers, which leads her to believe her love spell worked.